UAMCAntwerpen/2040FBDBIC/README.md

 In this lesson, you will learn how state-of-the-art computational drug design is used in a pharmaceutical context.
 The links with artificial intelligence are also highlighted with examples.

-This course was prepared and presented by Dr. Dries Van Rompay, a scientist at Johnson & Johnson in Beerse.
+This course is prepared and presented by Dr. Dries Van Rompay, a scientist at Johnson & Johnson in Beerse.

 #### **Prepare yourself:**